 VeraChem has developed a capability to run its protein-ligand binding free energy software package on the Amazon Web Services cloud environment.
 This CloudVM2 package enables calculation of protein-ligand binding affinities for hundreds of ligands per day, and was recently applied in early stage R&D efforts by Sarfez Pharmaceuticals Inc.

-Pfizer now using VeraChem’s MPI+CUDA enabled version of its VM2 protein-ligand binding free energy software package
+Pfizer now using VeraChem’s multi-GPU enabled version of its VM2 protein-ligand binding free energy software package

 VeraChem’s VM2 package has been ported for running on multiple GPUs using a hybrid MPI+CUDA approach.
 This highly accelerated version of VM2 is now in use by computational chemists at Pfizer.